TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          will probably also affect how the record is used in the context where it belongs.

-         The most widely known usage of this feature is the Content Elements where the "Type:" selector is defined as the "type" field and when you change that selector you will also get another rendering of the form:
+         The most widely known usage of this feature is the case of *Content Elements* where the "Type:" selector is defined as the "type" field and when you change that selector you will also get another rendering of the form: